marmelab/react-admin/packages/ra-data-simple-rest/README.md

 Access-Control-Expose-Headers: X-Total-Count
 ```

-* Use the third parameter of `simpleRestProvider` to specify the name of the header to use :
+* Use the third parameter of `simpleRestProvider` to specify the name of the header to use:

 ```jsx
 // in src/App.js